Robert D. Schreiber: Area of expertise

 With the explosion of new information about the role of the innate immune system over the last two decades, and with the knowledge that the innate immune system was intact in the nude mice that Stutman had used, Schreiber repeated these experiments using a strain of mice he bred to lack both innate and adaptive immunity.
 These mice lacked the recombination activating gene (RAG) required for adaptive immune responses and the STAT1 gene that is required for innate responses.
 Schreiber's lab was the first to generate STAT1 deficient mice and has worked to characterize the important role of this gene in innate immunity.

-In 2001, in a landmark paper, Schreiber reported that RAG2 knockout mice, which lack an adaptive immune system (T and B cells), had a dramatically increased rate of tumor formation compared to wild type mice.
-This study invalidated the conclusions of the Stutman study, and revived the idea that the immune system could play a critical role.
-Subsequent work showed that tumors escape immune recognition by losing their antigenicity in a process he named cancer immunoediting.
+In 2001, in another landmark paper, Schreiber reported that RAG2 knockout mice, which lack an adaptive immune system (T and B cells), had a dramatically increased rate of tumor formation compared to wild type mice.
+Collectively, these studies; invalidated the conclusions of the Stutman study, and revived the idea that the immune system could play a critical role.
+Subsequent work showed that tumors escape immune recognition by losing their antigenicity in a process Scheiber named cancer immunoediting, and Jefferies termed cancer immune escape.

 These studies have been critical in forming the scientific basis of many of the immune mediated strategies currently being tested in patients as anti-tumor regimens.
 Not only do these studies confirm that the immune system can, in fact, play an important role in destroying tumors, but they support the idea that better understanding of immunological recognition and regulation will lead to breakthroughs in our ability to eradicate tumors using the immune system.